TrueStrikes/automatic-link-opener/readme.md

 # Setup:
-Fill in your channel id that has rolimons connected to it.
+Fill in your channel id you want to watch.
-Fill in your bot token.
+Fill in your token.
 FIll in your browser launcher.
 Ex, for me it's: C:\Users\redacted\AppData\Local\Programs\Opera GX\launcher.exe